daweilics/HikersCrossingBridges/README.md

 - YAMLCaseParser
 - CaseParser

-Hiker and Bridge are models for the hikers and bridges.
+`Hiker` and `Bridge` are models for the hikers and bridges.

 We create the Cache class to save previous calculation result, as it may be possible to reuse the previous result.
 If we can reuse the previous result, we call it a cache hit.
 The cache hit happens when there aren't any additional hikers at a new bridge; that is, the whole group is the same as when we are at the previous bridge.
 We can reuse the previous per feet time, and just calculate the new time needed to cross the current bridge for the whole group.

-The main logic of calculation is in the CrossingTimeCalculator class.
+The main logic of calculation is in the `CrossingTimeCalculator` class.

-YamlCaseParser is the class to parse a test case from a YAML file.
+`YAMLCaseParser` is the class to parse a test case from a YAML file.

-CaseParser is the class to parse a test case from a string representation.
+`CaseParser` is the class to parse a test case from a string representation.
 This string representation: `"A 100,B 50,C 20,D 10;100;250,E 2.5;150,F 25,G 15"` means:
 - there are 4 original hikers: A (speed 100), B (speed 50), C (speed 20), and D (speed 10).
 - there are 3 bridges: the first bridge's length is 100, and it has no additional hikers; the second bridge's length is 250 and it has one additional hiker, E (speed 2.5); the third bridge's length is 150, and it has two additional hikers: F (speed 25) and G (speed 15).
 This helps us run the main logic on some simple test cases before figuring out how to do yaml parsing.